vincentsijben/bpm-timings-for-processing/FrequencyAnalyzer.md

 ```

 The FrequencyAnalyzer class provides the following main functions:
 * `getBands()` function that returns total amount of bands used.
-Useful for creating spectograms.
+Useful for looping through all frequency bands.
+There are 30 bands by default.
 * `getAvgRaw(1)` function that returns raw value of the frequency band with index 1.
 * `getAvg(2)` function that returns normalized value of the frequency band with index 2.
-The normalization mapping is done by continuously checking what the highest amplitude overall is.
+The normalization mapping is done by continuously checking the highest overall amplitude.
 * `getAvg(2, 150)` function that returns normalized value of the frequency band with index 2, mapped with a max value of 150.
-* `resetMaxValue()` function that resets the overall max value (to 0.000001f).
+* `resetMaxValue()` function that resets the overall max value (to 0.1f).

 You can tweak the behaviour of this library with the following functions (you can also chain them when initializing for clarity):
 * `.addMinim(minim)` mandatory to add the global minim object to the class.